gtlaserbeast/pointsourcedecks/readme.md

 -this will generate the first random deck of cards

-after generating at least one deck, make a GET call to localhost:8000/deck/0 -the trailing integer is the index of the deck which you are getting
+after generating at least one deck, make a GET call to localhost:8000/deck/0 -the trailing integer is the index of the deck which you are requesting -0 is the first stored card